GeneralProducts/day-of-code/_posts/2018-10-10-how-the-internet-works.md

 ## Databases

 The ability to swap in data dynamically becomes even more useful if your website stores its content in a database rather than in lots of separate HTML files.
 If you want to offer 100 web pages, one for each book you’ve published, you don’t need to create 100 HTML files.
 You can design one web page as a ‘template’ and use it for all 100 books, drawing their data from where it’s stored in the database.
 For instance, the heading in your template could be made up of one command tag for ‘author name’ and another command tag for ‘book title’.
 Those command tags will be replaced with the relevant info, depending on which book’s web page the user is requesting.

-You can think of a database as a bit like a spreadsheet, where the sheets can talk to each other, matching their data through identical keys.
-We are going to be using a range of database-like data stores today: JSON, XML (ONIX) and the good old .csv.
+The data store you're using today is XML (ONIX).
+It's not a traditional database, but it does have structure so you can look data up in it.

+## Why Jekyll?

+Today, you are using the static site generator Jekyll to do some of the work of a webserver – translating command tags and outputting static HTML -- before you push the code to the internet, rather than dynamically creating it on the fly.
+It means you're not going to have to use an advanced web server to dynamically interpret your code, but you are still going to be inserting command tags so you can automate the generation of your HTML.
+Jekyll uses a templating language called [Liquid](https://shopify.github.io/liquid/), written in Ruby.

 ## Why Ruby?

-We have chosen to use Ruby during this course because it is an elegant language.
+We have chosen to use Ruby because it is an elegant language.
+You'll know the seminal work on writing, Strunk and White's "The Elements of Style".
 William Strunk, Jr. would be delighted with Ruby:

 > ### Omit needless words.
 > Vigorous writing is concise.
 A sentence should contain no unnecessary words, a paragraph no unnecessary sentences, for the same reason that a drawing should have no unnecessary lines and a machine no unnecessary parts.
 This requires not that the writer make all his sentences short, or that he avoid all detail and treat his subjects only in outline, but that _every word tell_.
 > #### Strunk and White, The Elements of Style, 1918

 As computing power has increased over the last few decades, we can have programming languages optimised for humans, not computers.
-Computers are powerful enough nowadays to allow Ruby methods to be written in clear English, which take longer to process than some terse machine code.
-Ruby is quite readable. `Book.all`, for example, means “get all the books”.
+Computers are powerful enough nowadays to allow Ruby methods to be written in clear English, which take longer to process than some terse machine code, but makes for a far more enjoyable coding experience, because Ruby is readable. `Book.all`, for example, means “get all the books”.

-## Why Jekyll?

-Today, we are using the static site generator Jekyll to do some of the work of a webserver – translating command tags and outputting static HTML -- before we push the code to the internet, rather than dynamically creating it on the fly.
-It means we're not going to have to use an advanced web server to dynamically interpret our code, but we are still going to be inserting command tags so we can automate the generation of our HTML.
-Jekyll uses a templating language called [Liquid](https://shopify.github.io/liquid/), written in Ruby.

 ## Command tags
-Your challenge, which you'll be walked through in the next article, is to replace the static HTML in the `portfolio.html` file with Liquid command tags that will loop through all your books and display them.
+Your challenge, which you'll be walked through in the next article, is to replace the static HTML in the _portfolio.html_ file with Liquid command tags that will loop through all your books and display them.
 To do that, you'll need to know some code syntax.

 ## Syntax
 Syntax refers to the symbols and words that make up a programming language.
 Use the correct syntax and the computer will know what you want it to do.